How To Cope With Hayfever This Summer

 - Start medication early.
 It is advised that you begin treatment at least two weeks before symptoms rise

 As we mention, there is no cure for the condition - that doesn't mean you have to suffer.
 Avoiding pollen can help, but this is not always possible and you can't let it ruin your summer.
 There are many antihistamines that will reduce that uncomfortable feeling and inflammation, giving you the relief you crave.
 For severe symptoms, or you're finding your current medication isn't up to scratch, you can complete our free consultation.
-We will then send your details straight to one of our doctors for review, saving you the time and the effort of trying any over-the-counter medication that might not be strong enough.
+We will then send your details straight to one of our partner doctors for review, saving you the time and the effort of trying any over-the-counter medication that might not be strong enough.

 Hayfever acts as a burden during a time when you should be enjoying the outdoors.
 Simple activities such as picnics become a regimented task of treatments and grass avoidance.
 You fear placing your washing on the line and certainly can't be opening your windows on a fine day.
 However, there are treatments that will be able to soothe those symptoms, allowing you to have the best summer possible.
 Don't give up!
 You will defeat it.